 7. Post-cure, as needed

 Some resin types require post-curing, and the recommended time and temperature settings vary for each material.
 Post-curing is optional for most use cases for Formlabs Standard Resins, which include Clear, White, Grey, and Black.
-Learn more about which resins require post-curing and the specific recommended settings.

 8. Remove the supports